-Security Settings 179
+Security Settings 184

-Checking Your Browser for AES Encryption

-Configuring IP Access Control 186
+Configuring IP Access Control

-SSL Certificates 189
+SSL Certificates

 Security Settings

 From the Security Settings page, you can specify login limitations, user blocking, password rules, and encryption and share settings.

 Raritan SSL certificates are used for public and private key exchanges, and provide an additional level of security.
 Raritan web server certificates are self-signed.
 Java applet certificates are signed by a VeriSign certificate.
 Encryption guarantees that your information is safe from eavesdropping and these certificates ensure that you can trust that the entity is Raritan, Inc.